BlackBerry Dynamics

 Develop a BlackBerry Secured App for iOS

-3. Run pod install to create the project workspace.
+1. Run pod install to install the project dependencies including BlackBerry Dynamics

-6. Edit the URL identifier and URL Schemes in the info.plist.
+4. Edit the URL identifier and URL Schemes in the Info.plist.

-7. Edit the GD Application ID to your own in the info.plist.
+5. Edit the GD Application ID to your own in the Info.plist.

-Note: The general form is com.yourcompany.application_name (lower case only, no spaces, and must not begin with com.good).
-The same id can be used for multiple apps on different platforms, such as iOS and Android, so it is a best practice to avoid platform specific information (example: com.yourcompany.good_application_for_ios).
+Note: The general form is com.yourcompany.application_name (lowercase only, no spaces, and must not begin with com.good or com.blackberry).
+The same id can be used for multiple apps on different platforms, such as iOS and Android, so it is a best practice to avoid platform-specific information (example: com.yourcompany.ios.application).

 For more information, see the BlackBerry Dynamics SDK development guide.